 1) Complaint Review and Notifications: Board staff, in consultation with the Executive Director, will respond to the complainant within five business days acknowledging receipt of the complaint.
-The Executive Director or staff will notify Board members that a complaint has been received and will be brought to the Board for review at the next regularly scheduled Bboard meeting.
-If no regular meeting is scheduled within 60 days of receipt of the complaint, or if the agenda for the regular meeting cannot accommodate review of the complaint, the Executive Director will notify the Chair of the need to schedule a special Bboard meeting for the purpose of reviewing the complaint.
-The Executive Director will also shall notify the subject local health official and will provide a copy of the complaint for his or hertheir information and review, and review and inform the official that he or shethey may provide a written response to the complaint if he or shethey so chooseschoose.
-The Executive Director shallwill notify the complainant and the subject local health official of dates and times that the Board is scheduled to review or discuss the complaint.
+The Executive Director or staff will notify Board members that a complaint has been received and will be brought to the Board for review at the next regularly scheduled Board meeting.
+If no regular meeting is scheduled within 60 days of receipt of the complaint, or if the agenda for the regular meeting cannot accommodate review of the complaint, the Executive Director will notify the Chair of the need to schedule a special Board meeting for the purpose of reviewing the complaint.
+The Executive Director will also notify the subject local health official and will provide a copy of the complaint for their information and review and inform the official that they may provide a written response to the complaint if they so choose.
+The Executive Director will notify the complainant and the subject local health official of dates and times that the Board is scheduled to review or discuss the complaint.
 As part of the initial review, the Board will determine whether a complaint falls within its authority to review, and whether the complaint merits further action.
-Board staff may consolidate Mmultiple complaints against the same official(s) about the same subject matter will be consolidated for review.
+Board staff may consolidate multiple complaints against the same official(s) about the same subject matter for review.
 The Board may dismiss a complaint that is beyond the scope of RCW 70.05.120, lacks sufficient information to support a preliminary investigation, or is frivolous in nature.
 The Board will notify the complainant(s) and the local health official named in the complaint(s) of complaint dismissal.